 If a DIY background search isn’t generating the results you want, try a public records search website.
 Sites like Open Public Records or Instant Checkmate are designed to aggregate results from public records, turning information from tons of different sources into one report about the person you’re trying to research.

 Keep in mind that these sites usually charge a fee to access information.
 Instant Checkmate even states that “almost any method of accessing public records involves payment” because people and companies have to pay to access the data.
 [Update: Just FYI.
-Since we published this piece a few readers have written in to tell me that they have gotten the hard up-sell from this company, and that Instant Checkmate will not allow people based outside the US to access reports.]
+Since we published this piece a few readers have written in to tell me that they have gotten the hard up-sell from Instant Checkmate, that the data they turn up isn’t that useful, and that Instant Checkmate will not allow people based outside the US to access reports.]

 But in return, you can save tons of time searching.
 You can narrow down your results by entering a person’s name, age, and location, and you can view details on everything from their real name and location to their criminal history.